thegenemyers/FASTGA/README.md

  in which case all indices are to contigs.
 If the range is (1) a single index, then the given contig or scaffold is displayed, (2) a pair of indices separated by a hyphen, then the range of contigs or scaffolds are displayed (inclusively), or (3) a single index followed by an under-bar and then two integers separated by a hyphen, then the substring of the contig or scaffold between the indices given by the two integers is displayed.

+* A selection on the command line is a list of ranges separated by commas.

 * If no directives are given then every contig is output in order, i.e. 1-#, and if a single
  @-sign is given then every scaffold is output in order, i.e. @1-#.

-* A request to display a contig, prints the contig's scaffold's header with the relative contig number and interval of the scaffold appended followed by the sequence of the contig.
+A request to display a contig, prints the contig's scaffold's header with the relative contig number and interval of the scaffold appended followed by the sequence of the contig.
 A request to display a scaffold, prints the scaffold's header followed by the sequence of the scaffold which is each of its' individual contigs separated by runs of N's of the same length as they occurred in the originating FASTA file.

 While contigs and scaffolds are referenced by ordinal numbers starting at 1, sequence positions are between characters and so start at 0 (the position immediately to the left of the 1st character).
 The convenience of this 0-based numbering is that the length of an interval [b,e] is e-b.
-Further note that when the item for a substring is a contig then the interval is with respect to the contig, while when the item is a scaffold it is respect to the scaffold considered as a single string with intervening N's between contigs.
+Further note that when the item for a substring is a contig then the interval is with respect to the contig, while when the item is a scaffold it is with respect to the scaffold considered as a single string with intervening N's between contigs.

 <a name="GDBstat"></a>

 ```
-2. GDBstat [-h[<ctg:int>,<scaf:int>]] [-hlog] <source:path[.gdb]
+2. GDBstat [-h[<ctg:int>,<scaf:int>]] [-hlog] <source:path[.1gdb]
 ```
 GDBstat gives you summary statistics about the genome in the source GDB.
 It always outputs the number, cumulative base pairs, and average size of scaffolds, contigs, and gaps.
 It also outputs the max, min,